Starfucker (Slayyyter album)

 Starfucker is the second studio album by American singer Slayyyter.
-It was released on September 22, 2023.
+It was released on September 22, 2023 through Fader Label.
 An '80s-influenced electronic pop record, Starfucker explores a "dramatized" and satirical view of Hollywood, focusing on the culture of drugs, vanity, and celebrity.
 A deluxe edition of the album was released on December 1, 2023.

-Slayyyter worked primarily alongside Nicopop, who produced "Clouds" for the album's predecessor.
+Slayyyter worked primarily alongside Nicopop, who produced "Clouds" for the album's predecessor, Troubled Paradise (2021).
 Previous collaborators Valley Girl and Jordan Palmer returned to produce tracks for the album, alongside her touring DJ Owen Jackson, and new collaborators Vaughn Oliver, Aaron Joseph, Baej Lambeux, Jacob Decoteau, and Chris Lyon.

 It is Slayyyter's first charting album, debuting at number 17 on Billboards Top Dance/Electronic Albums chart and peaking at number 10.
 The album received positive reviews from critics.

 Background and development

 Slayyyter released her debut studio album Troubled Paradise on June 11, 2021, to generally positive reviews.
 She described the album as "very thrown together", and sought to expand her musical tastes for a new project.
 She wrote nearly 200 songs for the album.
 Inspired by old Hollywood tropes and her own experience moving to Los Angeles to pursue a music career, she wrote songs that invoke celebrity and 80s and 90s films.
-She cited the erotic thrillers Blue Velvet, Body Double, and Basic Instinct as visual and lyrical references.
+She cited the erotic thrillers Blue Velvet (1986), Body Double (1984), and Basic Instinct (1992) as visual and lyrical references.
 She used "broody synths" to create darker music, inspired by the American electronic duo Boy Harsher.
 The album's title came from a conversation Slayyyter had with Jackson about the music industry, in which he'd referred to someone the pair knew as a "starfucker".
+Slayyyter also said she wanted to make the album for her "17-year-old self," inspired by a quote from Virgil Abloh.

 The entirety of the album, as well as an estimated "50–60 [demo] songs", leaked online ahead of Starfuckers release.
 Scrapped songs for the album include a track sampling "Stereo Love" by Romanian musicians Edward Maya and Vika Jigulina, which Slayyyter and her label were unable to release due to costly sample clearance fees.

+Slayyyter has since stated how developing Starfucker had her anticipating finally gaining mass appeal, attempting to reach mainstream success, with a sound lacking certain elements present on her previous releases to capture a larger audience.
+The lack of commercial success later fueled her leaving Fader Label, and starting a brief hiatus before building upon a personal-rooted soundscape with Worst Girl in America (2026).